 Pick one area of your home each weekend to declutter.

 Clearing the clutter from an entire room can feel overwhelming.
 Instead, just pick one shelf, one wall, or one desk, and start there.
 If you have no use or positive attachment for an item, it’s better to toss it, recycle it, or donate it.

 WHEN YOUR MOVING DATE IS 6 MONTHS AWAY...

 Now that you’ve determined what’s staying in your home, it’s time to get rid of what’s not going.

 Have a yard sale.

 If you’d like to make a little extra money from items you’re getting rid of, hold a yard sale.
 Don’t forget to put up signs in advance and collect some coins to make change.
 Keep in mind, most people who visit garage sales do so early in the morning, so you’ll want to start preparing the night before.

-Advertise items you don’t want on Nextdoor and Facebook Marketplace.
+Advertise items you don’t want to move to your new home on Nextdoor and Facebook Marketplace.

 If you’d rather avoid the bustle of a garage sale first thing in the morning, you can post about items you’d like to sell or give away on Facebook Marketplace or Nextdoor’s website or mobile app.
 This will help you connect with neighbors and other locals who’d be interested in what you’re trying to sell.
 Of course, remember to exercise caution.

 Nope, it is not too early to start packing.
 Start with the items you know you won’t need soon, like home decor, books you won’t be rereading right away, and out-of-season clothing and bedding.
 Make sure you label your boxes so that you don’t forget what you’ve put inside them!